dimanplus/telegram-test/README.md

-# Some test code with Hello World
+# Some test code for some Telegram bot
+with Python, with love